 WALLOPS ISLAND, Va. — NASA Administrator Charles Bolden, along with Maryland Sen. Barbara Mikulski, visited NASA’s Wallops Flight Facility in Virginia.
 The duo conducted a town hall meeting and a tour on Tuesday, May 3.
 Stopping off at the Mid-Atlantic Regional Spaceport’s (MARS) Pad 0A, the pair highlighted the importance of the agency’s commercial partnerships, such as the one with Orbital ATK.
-The event was also used to denote the contributions of one of the attendees.

 In addition to Bolden and Mikulski, those in the tour included William Gerstenmaier, associate administrator for Human Exploration and Operations at NASA Headquarters; Chris Scolese, director of NASA’s Goddard Space Flight Center, in Greenbelt, Maryland; and Bill Wrobel, Wallops director.
 The tour was led by the executive director of the Virginia Commercial Space Flight Authority, Dale Nash.

 The briefing and tour were held to help highlight the work being done at Wallops as well as to thank the workers for their part in making the operations at the facility possible.

 The enhanced version of Dulles, Virginia-based Orbital ATK’s Antares rocket is poised to make a comeback later this summer when it will send the OA-5 Cygnus spacecraft to the International Space Station (ISS) from Wallops.
 The rocket hasn’t flown since the October 2014 launch explosion, which resulted in the loss of the accompanying Orb-3 Cygnus cargo ship as well as damage to the launch pad.